Eating disorder: what it is, causes and treatments

 An eating disorder can be linked to several factors.
 Investigating the causes is the first step towards assertive treatment.

-In times when the search for the perfect body and within the aesthetic standards considered ideal is increasingly intense, the mind and the organism can suffer several consequences.
-Having a healthy body has nothing to do with extreme sacrifices or restrictive diets that are considered miraculous.
-In reality, this is the result of a conscious and balanced dietary re-education combined with physical practices beneficial to the mind and body.
+When searching for the perfect body within the aesthetic standards considered ideal is increasingly intense, the mind and the organism can suffer several consequences.
+A healthy body has nothing to do with extreme sacrifices or restrictive diets deemed miraculous.
+This results from a conscious and balanced dietary re-education combined with physical practices beneficial to the mind and body.

-The appearance of eating disorders can be linked to several factors, ranging from the aforementioned aesthetic pressure to genetics, including biological, social and/or psychological changes.
+The appearance of eating disorders can be linked to several factors, ranging from the aforementioned aesthetic pressure to genetics, including biological, social, and psychological changes.
 Investigating the causes is the first step towards assertive treatment with good results.

 What is an eating disorder?

-But, what is an eating disorder and how does it impact the body?
-The main characteristic is the disorder in eating behavior considered normal, and this disorder has harmful effects on the individual.
-There are different types of eating disorders, which can lead the body from excessive weight loss to weight gain at extreme levels.
-In addition, a number of other health problems arise as a result of that loss or weight gain.
+But what is an eating disorder, and how does it impact the body?
+The main characteristic is the disorder in eating behavior, which is considered normal and harms the individual.
+Different types of eating disorders can lead the body from excessive weight loss to weight gain at extreme levels.
+In addition, several other health problems arise due to that loss or weight gain.

 What are the types of eating disorders?